 As if you don’t already know right?!
 Pfft!
 I rolled my eyes when I read the topic too!

 Last year was the first time in over ten years we’d experienced a real life Hurricane!
-That’s probably why they came with such a vengeance.
+That’s probably why they came with such a vengeance!
 Cat.
-5 with winds threateningly increasing to unprecedented speeds?
+5, with increasingly threatening winds reaching unprecedented speeds?
 Yep, that bitch had a vendetta.

 It was also my first time experiencing one as a full-sized adult.
 I was living on my own, in my own place with my own responsibilities (yay me).
 Before then, all of the hurricane preparation fell squarely on my mom and all I remember, is having lots of fun and food to eat.